 I am an associate professor of philosophy at the University of California, San Diego (UCSD), an associate editor of the journal Foundations of Physics, a fellow of the John Bell Institute for the Foundations of Physics, and an affiliated faculty member of the UCSD Chinese studies program.
 I received a Ph.D in philosophy, a M.Sc in mathematics, and a graduate certificate in cognitive science from Rutgers University, New Brunswick, NJ in 2019.

 My primary research interests are philosophy of physics, philosophy of science, and metaphysics.
 I also have interests in philosophy of mind, decision theory, formal epistemology, philosophy of mathematics, philosophy of religion, and Chinese philosophy.
 I have a side interest in using films to popularize philosophical and scientific ideas.
 Currently, I'm co-writing a screenplay about a time-travel romance (partly based on this fascinating article in the SEP).
-I received the Popper Prize for my 2021 BJPS paper on quantum mechanics in a time-asymmetric universe, "judged to be the best published in that year's volume of the Journal, as determined by the Editors-in-Chief and the BSPS Committee."
+I received the Popper Prize for my 2021 BJPS paper on quantum mechanics in a time-asymmetric universe.
 (Click here for a short summary.)
+My works on laws of nature have been published in Nature, featured as a cover story of New Scientist, and discussed in Scientific American.
+My paper on vagueness of physical laws (The Philosophical Review) was selected by The Philosopher's Annual as "one of the ten best articles in philosophy from 2022."
+Currently I am a collaborator of the interdisciplinary project "Life on the Edge," funded by a grant from the Templeton Foundation.
 I've done a brief interview with the American Philosophical Association (APA) Blog, and a longer interview with Richard Marshall at 3:16AM.
-My recent work on the vagueness of physical laws was featured as a cover story of New Scientist.
-My paper in The Philosophical Review on the same topic was selected by The Philosopher's Annual as "one of the ten best articles in philosophy from 2022."
-Currently I am a collaborator of the interdisciplinary project "Life on the Edge," funded by a grant from the Templeton Foundation.
 On this website you can find information about my publications, research, teaching, public engagement, and events. |